B is for

 Before the wind swept a lot of it away into pink and white confetti heaps beneath my feet, tree blossom has been a welcome sight on my daily walk around my estate.
-The birdsong has been glorious too, as the usual sounds have dissipated: screaming children in nearby school playground, distant hum of traffic and Air Ambulance helicopter overhead, searching for a green space on which to land.
+The birdsong has been glorious too, as the usual sounds have dissipated: screaming children in nearby school playground, distant hum of traffic on the A4 and Air Ambulance helicopter overhead, searching for a green space on which to land.

 For weeks I have been listening to a very persistent and unusual bird call – from early morning and on and off through the day.
 I cannot see the bird or place it exactly but have managed to identify its call thanks to the RSPB website.
 I have a Great Tit (or two) which sings to its distant mate – I assume, as the call is returned from far-off trees.
 A delightful to-ing and fro-ing of the bird conversation with its distinct sound of ‘Tea-cher, tea-cher’ – just like a child trying to get attention in class.

 I have finished reading The Mirror and the Light and reached the end – the last ten or so pages, with a beating heart and fearful as to how Cromwell would be executed – quick and efficient like Anne Boleyn’s was with the French executioner; or a bloody massacre like many others previously described in Bring Up the Bodies.
 I was sad that the players – Henry VIII, his wives, the clerics, the Howards and Seymours et al and ‘dear’ Cremuel had left the stage for good.